expo/react-native-action-sheet/README.md

 }
 ```

+## Options

+The goal of this library is to mimic the native iOS and Android ActionSheets as closely as possible.

-## Universal Props
+### Universal Props

-The same options available on https://facebook.github.io/react-native/docs/actionsheetios.html#showactionsheetwithoptions
+The same options available on React Native's [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios.html#showactionsheetwithoptions) component exist for both iOS and Android in this library.

-## Android-Only Props
+### Android-Only Props

+ The below props allow modification of the Android ActionSheet.
+They have no effect on the look on iOS as the native iOS Action Sheet does not have options for modifying these options.

-`icons` (array of numbers (image source paths), or nodes; optional): Show icons to go along with each option.
-If image source paths are provided, images will be rendered for you.
+* `icons` (array of required images or icons; optional): Show icons to go along with each option.
+If image source paths are provided via `require`, images will be rendered for you.
 Alternatively, you can provide an array of elements such as vector icons, pre-rendered Images, etc.

-`tintIcons` (boolean; optional; default: true): Icons by default will be tinted to match the text color.
+* `tintIcons` (boolean; optional; default: `true`): Icons by default will be tinted to match the text color.
 When set to false, the icons will be the color of the source image.
 This is useful if you want to use multicolor icons.
 If you provide your own nodes rather than an image source, you will need to tint them appropriately.

-`textStyle` (Text.propTypes.style; optional): Apply any text style props to the options.
+* `textStyle` (Text.propTypes.style; optional): Apply any text style props to the options.
 If the `tintColor` option is provided, it takes precedence over a color text style prop.

-`titleTextStyle` (Text.propTypes.style; optional): Apply any text style props to the title if present.
+* `titleTextStyle` (Text.propTypes.style; optional): Apply any text style props to the title if present.

-`messageTextStyle` (Text.propTypes.style; optional): Apply any text style props to the message if present.
+* `messageTextStyle` (Text.propTypes.style; optional): Apply any text style props to the message if present.

-`showSeparators`: (boolean; optional; default: false): Show separators between items.
+* `showSeparators`: (boolean; optional; default: false): Show separators between items.
 On iOS, separators always show so this prop has no effect.

-`separatorStyle`: (View.propTypes.style; optional): Modify the look of the separators rather than use the default look.
+* `separatorStyle`: (View.propTypes.style; optional): Modify the look of the separators rather than use the default look.

 ## Try it out